judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 - [Elections Canada](https://www.elections.ca/)
 - [Ask Google (Worldwide)](https://www.google.com/search?q=how+do+i+register+to+vote)

-{% cloudinary /assets/images/2020/04/christopher-reeve-then-and-now.jpeg alt="Christopher Reeve as a model, Superman, and advocate for people with disabilities" description="" %}
+{% cloudinary /assets/images/2020/04/christopher-reeve-then-and-now.jpeg alt="Christopher Reeve as a model, Superman, and advocate for people with disabilities" %}

 ## Illness